Increase 3 times your chances of landing an offer Register ×

 The table below summarises the traits typical of busy CEOs and the dos and don'ts of providing recommendations to this kind of audience.

-Table showing the qualities of CEOs versus the implications on how you need to carry out your client recommendation in your interview
+Table showing how the qualities of CEOs translate to providing client recommendation in case interviews

 Generally, you will need to adopt a "top-down" approach to providing recommendations, in that we should always begin from the one essential piece of information the CEO needs and then justify or provide more information as required.
 This relays salient information as efficiently as possible in a time pressured setting - the recommendation as a whole should ideally be kept to around 30 seconds.